 Why aren’t my AMP-specific features appearing on tablet or desktop?

 AMP-specific features on Google, such as the Top Stories carousel, are currently available only on mobile.
 Although AMP itself works on all device types, including desktop, there are currently no plans to expand AMP-specific features to non-mobile platforms.

 Are AMP pages mobile-only?

-No; AMP pages themselves can be viewed on any device type, so it’s best practice to build your AMP pages with responsive design.
+No. Since AMP pages can be viewed on all device types, build your AMP pages with responsive design.

 How does AMP look on desktop?

 AMP pages display equally well on both mobile and desktop screens.
 If AMP supports all the functionality that you need, you might consider creating your pages as standalone AMP pages to support both desktop and mobile visitors for the same page.
-However AMP on desktop will not get search-specific features in Google Search results.
+However, AMP on desktop doesn't get search-specific features in Google Search results.